4d/docs/website/translated_docs/pt/ORDA/dsMapping.md

 The `Company` table is automatically available as a dataclass in the `ds` datastore.
 You can write:

 ```4d
-var $compClass : cs.Company //declares a $compClass object variable of the Company class
+var $compClass : cs.
+Company //declares a $compClass object variable of the Company class
-$compClass:=ds.Company //assigns the Company dataclass reference to $compClass
+$compClass:=ds.
+Company //assigns the Company dataclass reference to $compClass
 ```

 A dataclass object can contain: